BNMoyers/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Does it stay unbroken?
 If so, this is our new bottom floor.

 Now we just repeat the process until we narrow down to a single floor!

+The runtime complexity of this algorithm is O(logn), because each iteration divides the remainder in half.